 - Except where there is a statutory obligation to comply with a request for personal data, or where a data subject has already been made aware of disclosures, the GAHS will not disclose to any third party any personal data without the consent of the data subject.

-- Verbal consent to disclosure of personal data to the data subject may be obtained by telephone in the case of non-sensitive personal data, but must include asking the subject to confirm facts that should be known only to them, such as date of birth, student number, etc. The date and time of the giving of verbal consent should be recorded in writing.
+- Verbal consent to disclosure of personal data of a data subject may be obtained by a telephone call to the data subject in the case of non-sensitive personal data, but must request that the subject confirms facts that should be known only to them, such as date of birth, student number, etc. The date and time of the giving of verbal consent should be recorded in writing.

-- Personal data should only be disclosed to work colleagues where they have a legitimate interest in the data in order to fulfil administrative functions.
-Responsible staff should be satisfied of the need to disclose.
+- Personal data should only be disclosed to colleagues where they have a legitimate interest in the data in order to fulfill administrative functions.
+Responsible committee members should be satisfied of the need to disclose.

 - Securing personal data